echen/ggplot2-tutorial/README.md

 # Introduction

 This is a bare-bones introduction to [ggplot2](http://had.co.nz/ggplot2/), a visualization package in [R](http://www.r-project.org/).
 It assumes no knowledge of R.

+There is also a literate programming version of this tutorial in [`ggplot2-tutorial.R`](https://github.com/echen/ggplot2-tutorial/blob/master/ggplot2-tutorial.R).

 # Preview